 That’s why, whether you’re travelling near or far, it’s well worth leaving out that extra pair of shoes to ensure there’s plenty of space in your bag for the real necessities.

 Not sure where to start?
-Luckily, after numerous backpacking, budget and luxury trips, we’ve got you covered with our tried-and-tested selection of beauty essentials for travel.
+Luckily, after numerous backpacking, budget and luxury trips, I’ve got you covered with my tried-and-tested selection of beauty essentials for travel.